Volunteer in PUSD!

 PUSD welcomes volunteers to prepare our students to excel in the key economic sectors of the 21st century.
 Thousands of volunteers inspire students' interests in literature and math, science and robotics, music and art, and in community service.

 How You Can Become a Volunteer in PUSD

-- Contact the volunteer coordinator at the school/program where you'd like to volunteer and ensure that there is a volunteer assignment available.
+- Contact the school volunteer coordinator where you'd like to volunteer and ensure that there is a volunteer assignment available.

 - Complete the volunteer application and meet child health & safety requirements

 - Complete the volunteer orientation

 Please Note: Starting Sept.
 1, 2016 New Immunization Requirements from the State of CA for parents/community members who want to volunteer for Early Ed (Pre-K, TK) - These volunteers are now required to have not only a current TB test but also an immunization record showing a Measles, Pertussis and Flu vaccine (does not include K-12 volunteers).
 All Early Ed volunteers, including current Level 2 volunteers, need to be cleared by the Early Childhood Education Office: Early Childhood Education Department

 Thank you and welcome!
 By now, you've probably already considered how much time you can consistently give and what your interests are.
 Many schools survey parents at the beginning of the year to match their skills and interests with activities and needs at the school.
 We want your gift of time to be purposeful and take your assignment very seriously; Therefore, please contact the school Community Assistant/Volunteer Coordinator at your campus and tell him or her that you want to help.
 They will determine the type of clearance you will need.